THE CALM PALM TECHNIQUE

-We all have our moments where we want to jump out into thin air and pretend all is calm around us.
-The good news is that most of the time, there is no need to fight or flight.
-The answer is right at your fingertips.
-Use the Calm Palm Exercise to stimulate your senses through breathing and gentle touch to tell your brain everything will be okay.
-Just a few seconds can brighten the moment.
+We all have those moments where we wish we could jump out into thin air and pretend all is calm and subtle around us.
+Our brain goes into fight, fear or flight mode and our heart beats anxiously.
+The good news is that most of the time, you will see answer is right at your fingertips.

 The good news is that THE CALM PALM can help.

 Breathing has a deep association with stress relief.
-The Calm Palm offers a quick and tangible way to ensure you are breathing well to ease your stress.
+The Calm Palm Technique is a simple exercise that offers a quick and tangible way to ensure you are breathing effectively, efficiently and it will help you ease your stress.

-The conscious breathing and the use of the different senses, helps soothe the brain and promote calmness to your brain and body.
+Additionally, this conscious breathing technique encourages you to use the different senses, helping you soothe the brain and promote calmness to your brain activity and your entire body.

-Try doing this a few times a day and watch what happens.
+Try doing the Calm Palm Technique a few times a day and watch what happens.
+A simple FREE exercise that can literally save your life.

 Look at the colors on each finger above.
 Based on Eastern beliefs, each finger is associated with an emotion.